AlexandreRebiere/subseasonal_forecasting_internship/README.md

 **WARNING :**

-This project has been made in a cotext of a very short (3 months) research internship at the LEAP center (Learning the Earth with AI & Physics), Columbia University, New York.
+This project has been made in a context of a very short (3 months) research internship at the LEAP center (Learning the Earth with AI & Physics), Columbia University, New York.
 It may contains mistakes or imprecisions.
 If you have any questions regarding the use or the results of this GitHub Repositery, please send an email to "alexandre.rebiere@espci.org" or directly to Pierre Gentine, the LEAP director, at "pg2328@columbia.edu".
+Please find more informations in the file "Internship_report:paper.pdf".

 **First Step : Preprocess the data**